Showing posts with label Society. Show all posts

 4. Sufficient time: Time for the processes underlying (i.e., natural selection) to play out.

-Over time, evolution is an inevitability in a population, provided there is variation in traits, a mechanism for these traits to be inherited, and a selective force for traits to be favored, the simplest form of which is the efficiency of traits in resource acquisition.
+Given enough time, evolution is an inevitability in a population, provided there is variation in traits, a mechanism for these traits to be inherited, and a selective mechanism for traits to be favored (the simplest one being is the efficiency of traits in resource acquisition).

 That is it.